Skip to the content

 Fintan O'Toole

-Fintan O'Toole is a columnist with The Irish Times and Leonard L. Milberg visiting lecturer in Irish Letters at Princeton University.
-He is the winner of both the Orwell Prize and the European Press Prize for his work on Brexit.
+Fintan O'Toole is a columnist with The Irish Times and advising editor of the New York Review of Books.
+He was the Leonard L. Milberg visiting Professor in Irish Letters at Princeton University and has been elected to the Royal Irish Academy, the American Academy of Arts and Letters and the American Philosophical Society .
+He is the winner of the Orwell Prize for Journalism, the European Press Prize and the Robert L. Silvers Prize for Journalism.
 He is currently working on the official biography of Seamus Heaney.

-Born in Dublin in 1958, he has been drama critic of In Dublin magazine, The Sunday Tribune, the New York Daily News, and The Irish Times and Literary Adviser to the Abbey Theatre.
-He edited Magill magazine and since 1988, has been a columnist with the Irish Times.
-He contributes regularly to the New York Review of Books and The Guardian.
+Born in Dublin in 1958, he has served as drama critic of In Dublin magazine, The Sunday Tribune, the New York Daily News, and The Irish Times and Literary Adviser to the Abbey Theatre.
+His books on the theatre include studies of Tom Murphy, William Shakespeare, Richard Brinsley Sheridan and Bernard Shaw.

 Twitter: @fotoole